Law School Case Brief

 Does the Federal Employers’ Liability Act authorize state courts to exercise personal jurisdiction over a railroad solely on the ground that the railroad does some business in their state?

+The Supreme Court of the United States granted certiorari to resolve whether § 56 of FELA, which concerned Federal District Court venue in cases involving railroads, authorizes state courts to exercise personal jurisdiction over railroads doing business in their States but not incorporated or headquartered there, and whether the Montana courts’ exercise of personal jurisdiction in these cases comports with due process.
 The Court held that the relevant language in FELA addresses venue and subject-matter jurisdiction, not personal jurisdiction.
 The statute lacked the language that Congress typically uses to provide for personal jurisdiction, and there was no indication in the legislative history that Congress intended to otherwise.
 Therefore, the exercise of personal jurisdiction in this case must meet the requirements of the Due Process Clause of the 14th Amendment.
 Because neither plaintiff was injured in Montana or during work related to Montana, the exercise of personal jurisdiction here would violate due process, so only the exercise of general jurisdiction would be permissible.
 Under Daimler AG v.
 Baumann, BNSF did not have sufficient contacts with Montana to be “at home” in Montana for the purpose of general jurisdiction.
-Therefore, the judgment of the Montana Supreme Court was REVERSED and the cases REMANDED.
+Therefore, the judgment of the Montana Supreme Court was reversed, and the cases were remanded